tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2a-music_and_abstract_art-article-1.md

 Your vision of the aftermath of this song might be the same, vaguely similar or it might be different.
 Chances are, you never gave it a moment's thought till now.

-The next time you hear the song, now you have some images for your mind's eye to use to supplement the experience!
+The next time you hear All Along the Watchtower, you will have some images for your mind’s eye to use to supplement the experience!

 ----------------
 ----------------